NordicSemiconductor/asset-tracker-cloud-firmware-azure/README.rst

    :local:
    :depth: 2

-The Asset Tracker v2 is a real-time configurable ultra-low power capable application firmware for the nRF9160 System in Package (SiP).
+The Asset Tracker v2 is a real-time configurable ultra-low-power capable application firmware for the nRF9160 System in Package (SiP).
 It is a complete rework of the :ref:`asset_tracker` application.
 This application introduces a set of new features, which are not present in the :ref:`asset_tracker` application: